mtpjr88/password-manager/README.md

 Go into the forked repo you just pushed and click compare and make a PR
 # step 6
-Wait for it to get reviewd and merged!
+Wait for it to get reviewed and merged!